Skip to main content Skip to footer content

 • PSY 11 (3 credits) Introduction to Psychology

-• Two additional credits from the Flexible Core groups A (World Cultures), B (US Experience in its Diversity) or C (Creative Expression).
-Your advisor will assist with the selection of this course.
+Two additional credits are from Flexible Core groups A (World Cultures), B (US Experience in its Diversity), and C (Creative Expression).
+Your advisor will help you select this course.

-• NOTE: Your class selection must include a writing intensive course as well as one designated as a civic engagement course.
-Your advisor will assist with the selection of these courses.
+• NOTE: Your class selection must include a writing intensive course and one designated as a civic engagement course.
+Your advisor will assist with choosing these courses.

-These 32 credits will be added to the 32 credits you’ll earn due to your life experience as a practicing certified surgical technologist for a total of 64 credits.
-Most classes can be completed online either on your own time (asynchronously) or at a set time (synchronously).
+These 32 credits will be added to the 32 credits you’ll earn due to your life experience as a practicing certified surgical technologist for 64 credits.
+Most classes can be completed online on your own time (asynchronously) or at a set time (synchronously).
 The exception this fall is Microbiology (BIO 51), for which day and evening sections of the class are available.

 What are my next steps?

 • Visit cuny.edu/apply to apply to the college.
-If you have questions or need help with your application, an admissions advisor at our One-Stop Admissions Center can assist you either virtually or in person.
-Spring classes begin March 4, 2024.
+If you have questions or need help with your application, an admissions advisor at our One-Stop Admissions Center can assist you virtually or in person.
+Classes begin in March or September.
 Apply now!

-• Submit your CST credential, either your certificate or NBSTSA ID card, for verification to the chairperson of the Allied Health, Mental Health and Human Services Department in room C-206.
-IMPORTANT: You must make sure that your NBSTSA Certification does not lapse while you are a student.
+• Submit your CST credential, either your certificate or NBSTSA ID card, for verification to the chairperson of the Allied Health, Mental Health, and Human Services Department in room D-313.
+IMPORTANT: You must ensure that your NBSTSA Certification does not lapse as a student.

 • Meet with a Health and Stem Advisor.
 You’ll be assigned one after you are accepted to the program.